Michael Tilson Thomas: Personal life

+On April 22, 2026, Thomas died of the disease at his home in San Francisco, at the age of 81.

 Film and television

-His first television appearances were in the Young People's Concerts with the New York Philharmonic, airing from 1971 to 1977.
-He has also made regular appearances on PBS, with broadcasts featuring Tilson Thomas airing from 1972 through 2008.
-Eight episodes of WNET's Great Performances series have featured Tilson Thomas.
-He has also been featured on Japan's NHK and the BBC many times in the last three decades.
+Thomas first appeared on television in the Young People's Concerts with the New York Philharmonic, airing from 1971 to 1977.
+He regularly appeared on PBS, in broadcasts from 1972 through 2008.
+Eight episodes of WNET's Great Performances series featured him.
+He also appeared on Japan's NHK and the BBC many times in the last three decades.

-In 1976, Tilson Thomas appeared alongside Bugs Bunny and Daffy Duck in a prime-time special, Bugs and Daffy's Carnival of the Animals, a combined live action/animated broadcast of The Carnival of the Animals by Saint-Saëns.
+In 1976, Thomas appeared alongside Bugs Bunny and Daffy Duck in a prime-time special, Bugs and Daffy's Carnival of the Animals, a combined live action/animated broadcast of The Carnival of the Animals by Saint-Saëns.

-In 2011, he hosted a concert stage show celebrating his grandparents and the music of American Yiddish theatre The Thomashefskys: Music and Memories of a Life in the Yiddish Theater, which aired in 2012 on the PBS series "Great Performances."
+In 2011, he hosted a concert stage show celebrating his grandparents and the music of American Yiddish theatre The Thomashefskys: Music and Memories of a Life in the Yiddish Theater, which aired in 2012 on the PBS series Great Performances.

-Tilson Thomas hosted the Keeping Score television series, nine one-hour documentary-style episodes and eight live-concert programs, which began airing nationally on PBS stations in early November 2006.
+Thomas hosted the Keeping Score television series, nine one-hour documentary-style episodes and eight live-concert programs, which began airing nationally on PBS stations in early November 2006.
 He and the San Francisco Symphony have examined the lives and music of Gustav Mahler, Dmitri Shostakovich, Charles Ives, Hector Berlioz, Aaron Copland, Igor Stravinsky, Peter Ilyich Tchaikovsky, and Ludwig van Beethoven.